HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 Hash lock to ensure one participant after the other can claim TX.
 Hashlock in case someone becomes inactive and participants can reclaim their money after some time.

+### Implications for the Fee Market

+-> Security is fine

+## Expanding on Payment Channels

+now there is more that you can with blockchain besides "simple" payments.
+Smart contracts allow for more complex logic, e.g. games running on decentralized infrastructure.
+But does it really make sense to have each move of your virtual chess game processed and verified by thousands of nodes all around the world?

+There are different approaches to expanding payment channels, so state updates can be exchanged off-chain, until they are settled.
+Generally, these more flexible constructions are referred to as state channels, and they come in different flavors, focusing on several use-cases.

+### State Channels

+general idea: data off-chain in second communications network

+Can be payments, but can also be other stuff (data)

+State channels are the more general form of payment channels — they can be used not only for payments, but for any arbitrary “state update” on a blockchain — like changes inside a smart contract.

+State channels rely on availability

+can use state channels on top of sidechains/shards/plasma chains

+### Counterfactual

+Goal is to make state channels accessible to projects/developers who are not state channel experts themselves

+### Game Channels

+For instance, Funfair has built state channels (which they call “Fate channels”) for their decentralized gambling platform, Spankchain has built one-way payment channels for adult performers (they also used a state channel for their ICO), and Horizon Games is using state channels in their first ethereum-based game.

+### Perun

+Perun channels have three innovations compared to other payment channels which are shared by our approach: first, their technique for routing-through-intermediaries, which they call virtual channels, is very similar to ours in that the virtual channel is “noninteractive” and does not require cooperation from the intermediary for every payment.

+### Bolt - Anonymous Payment Channels

 ## Summary

+"Layer 2 solutions share a common insight: once we have the hard kernel of certainty provided by a public blockchain, we can use it as an anchor for cryptoeconomic systems that extend the usefulness of blockchain applications.
+Now that we’ve surveyed some examples, we can be more specific about how layer 2 solutions apply this insight.
+The economic mechanisms used by layer 2 solutions tend to be interactive games: they work by creating incentives for different parties to compete against or “check” one another.
+A blockchain application can assume that a given claim is likely true, because we’ve created a strong incentive for another party to provide information showing it to be false.
+In state channels, this is how we confirm the final state of the channel — by giving parties a chance to “rebut” each other.
+In Plasma, it’s how we manage fraud-proofs and withdrawals.
+In Truebit, it’s how we ensure that solvers’ tell the truth — by giving an incentive to verifiers to prove the solver wrong."

+layers built “on top” of ethereum won’t always have the same guarantee as on-chain operations.
+But they can still be sufficiently final and secure to be very useful — especially when that slight decrease in finality lets us perform operations much faster or with lower overhead costs.